Lake Alice Wildlife Management Area

 If you enjoy wildflowers, there are many to be found at Lake Alice.
 Visit throughout the growing season as the variety of wildflowers found changes as the season progresses.
 Download a checklist of wildflowers (PDF) (26 kB) identified at Lake Alice and see how many you can spot.

-People with disabilities that have obtained a DEC Motor Vehicle Access Permit for People with Disabilities may also use an ATV to access the Forest Road and beyond for hunting opportunities and the Dam Road (the Lake Alice dyke) for fishing opportunities.
+People with disabilities who have obtained a DEC Motor Vehicle Access Permit for People with Disabilities may also use an ATV to access the Forest Road and beyond for hunting opportunities and the Dam Road (the Lake Alice dyke) for fishing opportunities.
 Both of these roads can be accessed by crossing a bridge located at the far end (the bottom of the "V") of the nature trail.

 Full Listing of DEC's Accessible Recreation Destinations